teal-language/teal-language-server/README.md

 -- as long as teal-language-server is in your PATH this should work lspconfig.teal_ls.setup {}

--- if it's not in your path, you can specify a cmd as per the following:
+-- if it's not in your path, you can specify where teal-languag-server is by setting cmd.
+For example on Windows:
 -- lspconfig.teal_ls.setup({cmd = { 'C:\\opt\\tls-windows\\bin\\teal-language-server.bat' },})
 ```